Is Baja California in Mexico or USA?

 The region is home to upscale resorts, spas, and golf courses that cater to luxury travelers seeking relaxation and indulgence.
 The corridor between Cabo San Lucas and San José del Cabo, known as the “Golden Zone,” features world-class accommodations, dining, and entertainment options.

 Baja California Sur’s crystal-clear waters and gorgeous beaches are a dream come true for water sports enthusiasts.
 For instance, Bahia Concepcion is home to some of the best beaches in Mexico.
-Dive into activities such as snorkeling, scuba diving, surfing, and kayaking in various locations, including La Paz, Mexico, and Los Cabos.
+Dive into activities such as snorkeling, scuba diving, surfing, and kayaking in various locations, including La Paz, Los Cabos, and Todos Santos.

 Calling all foodies!
 Baja California Sur’s culinary scene is a delightful fusion of Mexican and Mediterranean flavors, focusing on seafood and regional ingredients.
 Indulge in the mouthwatering cuisine and discover why this state is a gastronomic paradise.